 COVID-19 has made it clear that our antiquated public health data systems are not up to the task.
 We need an integrated, high-speed, networked health system-from laboratories to health care facilities to public health authorities-with fast and reliable data in order to protect Americans from health threats.
 Modernization is not just network upgrades; it is a commitment to building a world-class data workforce and data systems that are ready for the next public health emergency.
 Significant investments must be made to build real-time, automated, electronic, enterprise public health data systems.
-American lives depend on it.
+As the two chambers negotiate a final package, please include language authorizing and providing \$450 million in funding for the DMI in the next COVID-19 supplemental-American lives depend on it.
 We look forward to working with you as we continue to address this global pandemic.
+If you have questions or need further information, please contact Erin Morton at emorton@dc-crd.com.